 The impact of COVID-19 on insurance industry increases demand, and the effect lasts for years.
 We have reviewed MERS, SARS, and Swine Flu using public data from Swiss Re.
 Affected markets experience big increases in health/life.

 Thomas Bradbury, Technical Director at Get Song KEY

 The COVID-19 outbreak has caused a lockdown to be declared in many countries.
 Only essential services are allowed to continue operating in most of these locations.
 In turn, a lot of small and even some larger organizations are required to shut down until these lockdowns come to a halt.

 There are many insurance providers that are not providing coverage for the losses incurred during the COVID-19 outbreak.
 Even some insurance providers that provide coverage against business interruption have announced that no coverage is provided for the interruptions caused by COVID-19.

 At the same time, some insurance providers may provide adequate coverage.
-When coverage is provided, it will generally be limited, as there is no physical damage or loss caused by the COVID-19 pandemic.
+When coverage is provided, it will generally be limited, as there is no physical damage or loss caused by the impact of COVID-19 pandemic on the insurance industry.

 Bottom Line: Many insurance providers will not cover losses that occur due to the COVID-19 pandemic.

 6. Higher premiums and deductibles due to increased healthcare costs